ORGANIZATIONAL DEVELOPMENT AND MANAGEMENT

 Available Online and Hybrid.

-A major in Organizational Development and Management prepares you to be a strategic, ethical, effective, and innovative leader in corporations and communities.
+A major or minor in Organizational Development and Management prepares you to be a strategic, ethical, effective, and innovative leader in corporations and communities.

 Our students are passionate about becoming engaging and socially responsible leaders and managers, and are committed to developing the tools and knowledge to take them to the next level in their career.